-Nineteen, an email newsletter and blog, is Chancellor’s Haefner’s platform for speaking with the DU community directly and to encourage an open exchange of feedback and ideas.
-Released monthly, in Nineteen Chancellor Haefner delves into his current thinking on the University’s leadership strategy, highlights events across campus, shares interesting stories from around campus, and much more.
+Nineteen, an email newsletter and blog, is Chancellor’s Haefner’s platform for speaking with the DU community directly, encouraging an open exchange of feedback and ideas.
+Each month, the Chancellor delves into his current thinking on the University’s leadership strategy, highlights events across campus, shares interesting stories from around the community, and much more.

 June 2020: Congrats, Class of 2020 and Thank You, DU

 Though students, faculty and staff have scattered, our campus innately knows that another academic year has come to a close, and that DU has set forth its next generation of outstanding graduates who are equipped to make a consequential dent in the universe.Read

 Since my last Nineteen newsletter in February, concerns and needs related to the coronavirus have occupied nearly every waking moment.
 Most of my communications—I know there have been many—have focused on the decisions we are making and our reasons why.

 But as promised, Nineteen is different.
 Today’s, I hope, is especially uplifting.

 February 2020: Celebrating Black History

 I’m proud to join the campus this year in celebrating Black History Month.
 For much of American history, the achievements of our black community members have gone unrecognized.
 This robs far too many of their rightful place in our halls of fame, history books and collective memory.

 January 2020: Happy 2020 and Campus Updates